Salon Client Retention: 7 Strategies

 In this guide, you’ll learn the 7 strategies that actually work to keep your clients coming back again and again.
 This article is part of our guide to building a profitable color salon.

-Why Retention Is Critical in Hair Coloring
+Why Is Retention Critical in Hair Coloring?

 Acquiring a new client costs 5 to 7 times more than retaining an existing one.
 In coloring, this figure is even more significant because every new client involves: